asdf-vm/asdf-erlang/README.md

 Needed for terminal handling
 `pacman -S ncurses`

-For building with wxWidgets (start observer or debugger!)
+For building with wxWidgets (start observer or debugger!).
+Note that you may need to select the right `wx-config` before installing Erlang.
 `pacman -S glu mesa wxgtk2 libpng`

 For building ssl